-The Health Plan shall refer to OPR_PLDF_DataFormat for additional information on the fields reported in Section 2. - It is understood that the Health Plan may not be able to complete recovery of overpayment until after the reporting period.
+The Health Plan shall refer to OPR_PLDF_DataFormat for additional information on the fields reported in Section 2. - It is understood that the Health Plan may not be able to complete recovery of overpayment untilafter the reporting period.
 In this situation, the Health Plan will include the encounter identified as an overpayment on each instance of the Overpayments Report until the Recovery Status is complete.

-- 2. The Health Plan shall report to DHS the full overpayment identified, regardless of whether the Health Plan negotiates and retains a lesser repayment amount with the provider. - D) In Section 3: Health Plan Overpayments Review Process, the Health Plan will provide a description of the work they do to review claims to identify instances of Overpayments.
+- 2. The Health Plan shall report to DHS the full overpayment identified, regardless of whether the Health Plan negotiates and retains a lesser repayment amount with the provider. - 3.
+The Date of Discovery should be on or before the date any revised encounter was submitted. - D) In Section 3: Health Plan Overpayments Review Process, the Health Plan will provide a description of the work they do to review claims to identify instances of Overpayments.
 The Health Plan shall provide an overview of the proportion of claims identified as overpayments during the reporting period.
 The Health Plan shall also attest to having contractually required processes in place should a provider identifyany overpayments paid by the Health Plan to the provider.

 - A) DHS shall use the following KPIs to evaluate Health Plan performance. - 1.
-Percent of claims identified as Health Plan Overpayments to Providers that were resubmitted to HPMMIS - 2.
-Percent of encounters adjusted and re-submitted to HPMMIS within 120 days of adjudication or adjustment of the claim. - 3.
+Percent of claims identified as Health Plan Overpayments to Providers that were resubmitted to HPMMIS - Percent of claims identified as Health Plan Overpayments to Providers with a Date of Discovery within 120 days of Date of Service - 3.
 Did the Health Plan provide a description of the steps taken to review the 834 enrollment file this reporting period? - 4.
-Percent of Total Overpayments that have been Recovered
+Percent of Total Overpayments that have been Recovered - 5.
+Percent of encounters adjusted and re-submitted to HPMMIS within 200 days of adjudication or adjustment of the claim.